sodabubblewine/sodabubblewine.github.io/README.md

 1. Predicates denote or don't (are true or false of) where they occur (Aristotle);
 2. grammar generates categories from constructions on lexicons (Frege, Hilbert, von Neumann);
-3. substitutions of lexicon for (supplemented) lexicon in validities denote everywhere (Quine); and
+3. substitutions of lexicon for (supplemented) lexicon in validities denote everywhere (Quine, Hilbert & Bernays); and
 4. denotata are inherited (Tarski) alethically, i.e.
     1. joint denials denote where and only where (waow) each of their components don't (Peirce, Sheffer),
     2. existential closures denote waow there is some where denoted by their component (Boole, Quine, Hailperin), and